JavaScript DOMContentLoaded Event

 Code language: HTML, XML (xml)

-To fix this, you place the code inside an DOMContentLoaded event handler, like this:
+To fix that, you can place the above code within a DOMContentLoaded event handler, like this:

 <!DOCTYPE html>